 Appreciating the volunteers, Prince William said, “You guys are the trailblazers, you have been doing a fantastic job keeping Shout moving forward, so well done and thank you for all your hard work.
 We really appreciate it”.
 Continuing from Hello!,

 Crisis volunteer Alexis said: “The unique support that Shout is able to provide to people in crisis is crucial at all times, but now more than ever it can serve as a lifeline to those most in need – whatever they’re going through, big or small.
 Without the hundreds of volunteers who give up their time to provide help and reassurance to others, the service simply wouldn’t be able to function.
 That is why it was so great to hear the Duke and Duchess speak so positively not only about Shout’s work but also encouraging people to get support with their mental health.
 We want to send a very clear message to anyone who is looking for someone to reach out to – we are here to listen to you anytime, anywhere about any problem.”

 The Duke and Duchess joined the Give Us Shout‘s Crisis Volunteer celebration event at the Troubadour Theatre in London in November 2019.

 Tomorrow, to further promote the initiative, a Shout volunteer will take over KensingtonRoyal’s Instagram stories, sharing a Q&A about the organization and other video clips.
 It will be the first time when another group will use Duke and Duchess of Cambridge’s social media.

-For the video call, Duchess of Cambridge is wearing Sandro Cecil Scalloped Cardigan.
-Thanks to HeavenQRF on Twitter for quick id.
+For the video call, the Duchess of Cambridge is wearing Sandro Cecil Scalloped Cardigan.
+Thanks to HeavenQRF on Twitter for the quick id.

 Catherine paired the cardigan with her Catherine Zoraida Gold Fern Hoop Earrings.